omgnetwork/android-sdk/omisego-admin/README.md

 This returns a paginated filtered list of user's wallet.

-In order to get the `user's wallet list` you will need to create a `UserWalletListParams` object in the similar way to [Get transaction list](#get-transaction-list)
+In order to get the `user's wallet list` you will need to create a `UserWalletListParams` object in a similar way to [Get transaction list](#get-transaction-list)

 Then you can call: